Second stimulus check: Will you get $2,000, $600 — or nothing?

 Another $385 billion needed

 House Speaker Nancy Pelosi on Sunday urged Republicans to support the bigger checks.
-Republicans have pushed back against bigger checks because of their cost, which would amount to an estimated $530 billion, or about $385 billion more than what Congress approved with the $600 checks, according to Heights Securities.
+The GOP has pushed back against bigger checks because of their cost, which would amount to an estimated $530 billion, or about $385 billion more than what Congress approved with the $600 checks, according to Heights Securities.

 "The President must immediately call on Congressional Republicans to end their obstruction and to join him and Democrats in support of our stand-alone legislation to increase direct payment checks to $2,000, which will be brought to the Floor tomorrow," Pelosi tweeted on December 28.